marozzocom/concurrent/README.md

 See the demo [here](https://marozzocom.github.io/concurrent/).

 # Experiment with React SuspenseList and concurrent mode
-This example shows how [SuspenseList](https://reactjs.org/docs/concurrent-mode-reference.html#suspenselist) can be used to control how asynchronically loaded components are rendered.
+This example shows how [SuspenseList](https://reactjs.org/docs/concurrent-mode-reference.html#suspenselist) can be used to control how asynchronously loaded components are rendered.

 This example renders 30 random numbers ranging from 0 to 99 that take a random time to "load" from zero to five seconds, simulating network latency.
 By changing the provided settings you can change in which order React renders these elements.